yWorks/yfiles-for-html-demos/demos/application-features/folding/README.md

 [You can also run this demo online](https://www.yfiles.com/demos/application-features/folding/).

-This demo shows how to enable collapsing and expanding of group nodes, the so-called [Folding](https://docs.yworks.com/yfileshtml/#/dguide/folding) feature.
-This is provided through the [FoldingManager](https://docs.yworks.com/yfileshtml/#/api/FoldingManager) class and its support classes.
+This demo shows how to enable collapsing and expanding of group nodes, the so-called [Folding](https://docs.yworks.com/yfileshtml/dguide/folding) feature.
+This is provided through the [FoldingManager](https://docs.yworks.com/yfileshtml/api/FoldingManager) class and its support classes.

-The [GraphEditorInputMode](https://docs.yworks.com/yfileshtml/#/api/GraphEditorInputMode) class provides the following interactive gestures for collapsing and expanding groups:
+The [GraphEditorInputMode](https://docs.yworks.com/yfileshtml/api/GraphEditorInputMode) class provides the following interactive gestures for collapsing and expanding groups:

 - Close (collapse) a selected open group node by pressing Alt + ← or clicking the expand icon in the group's top left corner.
 - Open (expand) a selected closed group node by pressing Alt + → or clicking the collapse icon in the node's top left corner.
 - Enter (navigate into) a selected group node by pressing Alt + ↓.
 - Exit (navigate out of) a selected group node by pressing Alt + ↑.

+The [autoGroupNodeAlignmentPolicy](https://docs.yworks.com/yfileshtml/api/NavigationInputMode#autoGroupNodeAlignmentPolicy) property specifies whether and which point of a group node remains fixed during expand/collapse actions.
+Use the toggle button in the toolbar to enable or disable it.

 ## Demos